-Code "b" will also occur in all name/series records with non-Latin script references created before August 15, 2023 that have not yet been evaluated. until guidelines for evaluating non-Latin script references are developed.
-When code "b" is used in this latter case, assure that a 667 note with the statement: "Non-Latin script reference not evaluated" or "Non-Latin script references not evaluated", or a statement indicating partial evaluation such as "Non-Latin script references in Greek and Cyrillic scripts evaluated.
-Other non-Latin script references not evaluated", is also present in the NAR.
+Code "b" will also occur in all name/series records with non-Latin script references created before [Day One To Be Determined] that have not yet been evaluated. until guidelines for evaluating non-Latin script references are developed.
+When code "b" is used in this latter case, assure that a 667 note with the statement: "Non-Latin script reference(s) not evaluated" or a statement indicating partial evaluation such as "Greek and Cyrillic script references evaluated.
+Other non-Latin script references not evaluated, is also present in the NAR.